 Step 1: Take inventory and set your intentions

-After taking either our stress, focus, and happiness quizzes (or all 3!), head over to the correlating “quickie primers” for helpful, actionable ways to improve the areas of your life that could use a bit of work.
+After taking our quiz, head over to the correlating “quickie primers” for helpful, actionable ways to improve the areas of your life that could use a bit of work.
 You can find our happiness primer here, focus primer here, and stress primer here.

 Step 2: Treat yourself like a plant